 - New drug

-These are the innovative drugs equivalent to NDAs including biosimilars.- All 5 modules are required.
+These are the innovative drugs equivalent to NDAs, including biosimilars.- All five modules are required.

 - Generic drug